-Melanoma arises from the type of cells that give
+Melanoma arises from the type of cell called melanocytes that give

 Treatment for melanoma depends on how early it is detected, or if the melanoma has spread.